An inductive model structure for strict $\infty$-categories: Introduction

-This second localization is equivalent\footnote{Though not through a Quillen equivalence.} to the canonical model structure on $\infty$-categories from \cite{lafont2010folk}.
+Our main result is the construction of various left semi-model\footnote{See \cref{sec:semi-model-categories} for a quick review of the theory of left semi-model structures.} structures on $\micat$, that are in the same spirit as the canonical (or ``folk'') model structure $\icat_\can$ on strict $\infty$-categories from \cite{lafont2010folk}, the main one being the saturated inductive model $\micat_\satind$ which is meant to model the homotopy theory of strict $\infty$-categories and serves as toy models for the homotopy theory of weak $(\infty,m)$-categories and $(\infty,\infty)$-categories.

-The motivations to introduce this model structure come from two different lines of investigations that we will explain separately below:
+The motivations for this work come from two different places that we will now explain before presenting in more detail the content of this work:

-\subsection{The street nerve as a right Quillen functor}
+\subsection{The Street Nerve as a Right Quillen Functor}

+Complicial sets are a model for weak $(\infty,n)$-categories introduced by Verity in \cite{verity2008weak}.
+Concretely, a complicial set is a ``stratified simplicial set'', which means that it is a simplicial set where some arrows are marked as being ``thin'', which moreover satisfies some filling conditions that refine those for Kan complexes and quasicategories.
+One essentially recovers Kan complexes when $n=0$ and quasicategories when $n=1$.
+We denote by $\mstrat$ the category of $m$-stratified simplicial sets, i.e., stratified simplicial sets where all simplices of dimension $>m$ are thin.
+It is equipped with a model structure $\mstrat_\verity$, which we refer to as the Verity model structure, whose fibrant objects are the complicial sets.
+More precisely, we will use the ``saturated'' version of this model structure constructed in \cite{riehl2018complicial}, which we review in \cref{subsec:complicial}.

-In \cite{loubaton2021conditions}, the second named author has shown that the Street nerve of a strict $\infty$-category can be made into a complicial set by defining the ``thin'' simplexes as being those whose top dimensional arrows are weakly invertible.
+In \cite{loubaton2021conditions}, the second named author has shown that the Street nerve of a strict $\infty$-category can be made into a complicial set by defining the ``thin'' simplices as those whose top-dimensional arrows are ``coinductively'' invertible, i.e., admit inverses up to arrows of dimension $(n+1)$ that are themselves invertible up to arrows of dimension $(n+2)$, and so on up to infinity.

-From there, it is natural to ask whether this stratified version of the Street nerve, also preserves fibrations, and hence is a morphism of categories of fibrant objects (and this will be shown in the present paper as \cref{prop:Marked_nerve_pres_fib}).
+From there, it is natural to ask whether this stratified version of the Street nerve also preserves fibrations, and hence is a morphism of categories of fibrant objects (and this will be shown in the present paper as \cref{prop:Marked_nerve_pres_fib}).